The Spanish Civil War (book): Editorial

-The last edition of The Spanish Civil, published during the lifetime of the author, took place in 2012.
+The last edition of The Spanish Civil War, published during the lifetime of the author, took place in 2012.
 Since its original release 51 years earlier the structure of the work remained mostly unchanged.
 Some minor additional sections have been appended in-between (e.g. a preface to the 2001 edition, and then on top of it an additional preface written in 2012 for the 50th anniversary edition), while some sections have disappeared (e.g. the first edition contained a brief part titled Some leading actors in the Spanish civil war, which has been dropped later).
 Some editions contained appendices, not published in other cases (e.g. the US version of 1986 included one appendix dedicated to Spanish economy, another one focused on the International Brigades, and one more with figures on the Catalan industry production).
 Few maps placed in the first editions have been later left out and some maps have undergone minor re-edition.
 Brief summary of each chapter, originally placed at its beginning (and included in the table of contents), was then eliminated.
 Assortments of photographs included in the book differed depending upon release and publisher (the last edition contains no photographs at all).
 In some cases the work was published in two or more physical volumes.
 Minor editorial changes followed, e.g. cases of italics, like bourgeoisie, were converted to regular font.
 Covers of specific editions varied enormously, ranging from simple text with no graphics at all to reproduction of wartime posters, photographs or collages.
 Bibliography kept growing, as new titles published were being acknowledged in subsequent editions.